 Working with the teen around weight loss may not be very effective.
 One approach is to get the whole family together at once and talk about how they are all colluding to use the teen’s weight as a way to try to control or get even with other family members.

 Boys escape this family dance by joining the military or running away from home.
-Girls try to escape by getting pregnant, moving in with a man or some other way of having to leave the family.
-Both genders may also use drugs and alcohol to escape the intolerable conflicts.
+Girls try to escape by getting pregnant, moving in with a man, or some other way of having to leave the family.
+Both genders may also use drugs and alcohol to escape intolerable conflicts.

 Another situation that results in a lot of talk about a person who is not in the room is the spouse of the alcoholic or addict.
 They are likely to want to spend a lot of time on how to make their partner stop or on what they did to make them drink and use.